Antebellum South: Adverse economic effects

-The plantation era, while a part of the South's initial economic prosperity, was also the reason why the South lagged in productivity starting in the early-to-mid-19th century.
-Since the plantation system mainly required a large volume of unskilled labor, the South did not have the human capital to succeed when the plantation era was over.
+The plantation system created an environment for the South to experience an economic boom in the 17th, 18th and early 19th centuries.
+However, reliance on both the plantation system and more widespread slave labor, left the South in a precarious economic situation.
+This was the subject of the highly influential 1857 book The Impending Crisis of the South: How to Meet It, by Hinton Rowan Helper.
+Following the end of the Civil War and into Reconstruction era (1865–1877), the South experienced economic devastation.
+Some states that relied less heavily on the plantation system managed to fare better following its downfall.
 Ulrich Bonnell Phillips contends that the plantation "sadly restricted the opportunity of such men as were of better industrial quality than was required for the field gangs."
 Essentially, men who would have been otherwise capable of performing other skilled jobs were nonetheless relegated to field work because of the nature of the system.

 A 1984 journal article by Claudia Goldin and Kenneth Sokoloff suggested that the South misallocated labor compared to the North, which more eagerly embraced women and child labor in its factories to push forward industrialization due to their relative value to Northern agriculture being lesser than in Southern agriculture.

 While the South still attracted immigrants from Europe, the North attracted far more during the early-to-mid 1800s, such that by the time of the American Civil War, the population of the North far exceeded the non-enslaved population of the South per the 1860 United States census.
 Colin Woodard argued in his 2011 book American Nations that the South was relatively less successful in attracting immigrants due to the South's reputation as a more stratified society.
 Striving immigrants who sought economic advancement thus tended to favor the more egalitarian North, compared to the more aristocratic South, where there were fewer perceived opportunities for advancement.